A Gauge Field Theory for Continuous Spin Tachyons: Introduction

-where the helicity $h$ is an integer or half-integer and $\rho$ is real number, the value of the continuous spin.
-The continuous spin particle is an infinite dimensional representation and it can be seen as a collection of massless fields for all helicities linked by $\rho$ since $W_\pm|0,-\rho^2,h>=\pm i \rho |0,-\rho^2;h\pm 1>$, where $W_\pm$ are the light-cone components of the Pauli-Lubanski vector.
+where the helicity $h$ is an integer or half-integer number and $\rho$ is a real number, the value of the continuous spin.
+The continuous spin particle has an infinite number of degrees of freedom and can be seen as a collection of massless fields for all helicities linked by $\rho$ since $W_\pm|0,-\rho^2,h>=\pm i \rho |0,-\rho^2;h\pm 1>$, where $W_\pm$ are the light-cone components of the Pauli-Lubanski vector.
 When $\rho$ vanishes the helicities become independent of each other and reduce to a set of massless particles for all helicities.
 It is then natural to consider a description of continuous spin particles in terms of fields that somehow encode an infinite number of spacetime fields.
-The gauge theory proposed in \cite{Schuster:2013vpr} makes use of a field $\Psi(\eta,x)$ which depends not only on the spacetime coordinates $x$ but also on a extra variable $\eta^\mu$.
+The gauge theory proposed in \cite{Schuster:2013vpr} makes use of a field $\Psi(\eta,x)$ which depends not only on the spacetime coordinates $x^\mu$ but also on a extra variable $\eta^\mu$.
 When $\Psi(\eta,x)$ is expanded in terms of $\eta^\mu$ it naturally gives rise to an infinite number of spacetime fields.
 It was found that this theory is formulated in a cotangent bundle over Minkowski spacetime \cite{Rivelles:2016rwo} and that the gauge symmetries are reducible \cite{Rivelles:2014fsa}.
 Bosonic and fermionic continuous spin particles can also be obtained from the Fronsdal and Fang-Fronsdal equations by solving the double traceless condition \cite{Najafizadeh:2015uxa,Bekaert:2017xin}.
-An alternative formulation for continuous spin particles based on an oscillator formalism was presented not only in Minkowski spacetime but also extended to AdS \cite{Metsaev:2016lhs}.
-The fermionic case \cite{Metsaev:2017ytk} was also considered in this framework.
-A frame-like formulation was presented in \cite{Zinoviev:2017rnj,Khabarov:2017lth}, while the Wigner conditions for continuous spin particles were discussed in \cite{Najafizadeh:2017tin}.
+An alternative formulation for continuous spin particles based on an oscillator formalism was presented not only in Minkowski spacetime but also extended to AdS \cite{Metsaev:2016lhs,Metsaev:2019opn,Metsaev:2021zdg}.
+The fermionic case \cite{Metsaev:2017ytk,Alkalaev:2018bqe,Buchbinder:2020nxn} was also considered in this framework and the supersymmetric case was considered in \cite{Buchbinder:2019kuh,Najafizadeh:2019mun,Khabarov:2020glf,Najafizadeh:2021dsm,Buchbinder:2022msd}.
+A frame-like formulation was presented in \cite{Zinoviev:2017rnj,Khabarov:2017lth} while the Wigner conditions for continuous spin particles were discussed in \cite{Najafizadeh:2017tin}.
 A description in terms of twistors was also proposed \cite{Buchbinder:2018soq}.
 Continuous spin particles with mixed symmetry, that is, not associated to totally symmetric fields, were analysed in \cite{Metsaev:2017myp,Alkalaev:2017hvj}.
-Cubic vertices for the interaction of continuous spin particles and massive particles, current exchange mediated by continuous spins particles and properties of its energy-momentum tensor were also investigated \cite{Metsaev:2017cuz,Bekaert:2017xin,Rehren:2017xzn} while aspects of the BRST approach were discussed in \cite{Metsaev:2018lth,Buchbinder:2018yoo}.
+Cubic vertices for the interaction of continuous spin particles and massive particles, current exchange mediated by continuous spins particles and properties of its energy-momentum tensor were also investigated \cite{Metsaev:2017cuz,Rivelles:2023hzo, Bekaert:2017xin,Rehren:2017xzn,Metsaev:2018moa,Schuster:2023xqa} while aspects of the BRST approach were discussed in \cite{Rivelles:2023hzo,Metsaev:2018lth,Buchbinder:2018yoo}.